 When you shop for an engagement ring or other diamond jewelry, you'll realize very quickly how expensive diamonds can be.
-Don't worry, though!
-A diamond's cut, shape, and setting all have an impact on its appearance, and there are ways to use these elements to get more diamond for your buck.
+A diamond's cut, shape, and setting all have an impact on its appearance.
+There are ways to use these elements to get more diamond for your buck.
 Use these techniques to help you buy a diamond that looks larger than it really is.

 A halo setting or bezel setting both add an extra continuous surface of diamonds around your center diamond.
 These small diamonds expand the overall diameter of your ring and make your diamond appear larger.
-It's difficult to distinguish these small individual stones, so a halo setting makes you think the jewelry has more--and larger--diamonds than it truly does.
+It's difficult to distinguish these small individual stones, so a halo setting makes you think the jewelry has more, and larger, diamonds than it truly does.
 Keep in mind that diamond rings with intricate pavé halo settings can be expensive, so sometimes it's less costly to buy a larger diamond.

 Another option is a vintage ring.
 A lot of vintage diamond rings from the 1940's are set in an illusion setting.
 Metal prongs are built up in a square shape to make round diamonds appear square in shape and larger than they really are.
 Side stones, like small diamonds set into the band on either side of a center stone will make the focal diamond look larger than if it the diamond was set in solitaire.
 Make sure the accent diamonds are small in scale for optimal impact.

 Consider a Diamond Enhancer for Rings or Earrings